Category

 How to show support and find help

-People with an aversion to food which is not attributable to a marked difference in weight may live with autism spectrum disorders, sensory processing disorder, ADHD or ARFID.
+People with an aversion to food that is not attributable to a marked difference in weight may live with ASD, sensory processing disorder, ADHD or ARFID.
 If someone you know is a ‘picky eater’ as an adult and does not seem to be at severe risk of malnutrition, you may be able to plan ahead and discuss preferences prior to serving food, rather than interrogate them at the dinner table.

 If you or someone you care for may be at risk of an eating disorder or malnutrition, please refer to the following support services: